 Acknowledge the Aggression in the Husky

-The worst thing that you can do as a husky (or any dog) owner is to ignore aggression.
-This is especially common with owners that have young dogs (puppies).
+The worst thing that you can do as a husky (or any dog) owner is to ignore the aggression.
+This is all too common with owners that have puppies or young dogs.

 Any sign of aggression should be addressed and stopped immediately, despite the age of the dog.
 It may be cute while they’re small, but not so much as a 60 pound canine.